JimiIT92/BetterSnowierSnow/README.md

 **snowMeltPercentage**: The chance of snow to be melt

-**snowMeltPercentage**: The minimum amount of snow layers that can be left after melting
+**snowMeltMinLayers**: The minimum amount of snow layers that can be left after melting

 **metrics**: Enable [bStats metrics](https://bstats.org/plugin/bukkit/Better%20Snowier%20Snow/9912).
 This **does not collect any personal/sensitive information**.
 If enabled you need [bStats](https://bstats.org/) installed